VITA RESOURCES FOR VOLUNTEERS

 • Staple the ITIN application (W-7) to the top of the return

-• The client's documents that prove identity and foregin status need to be verified.
+• The client's documents that prove identity and foreign status need to be verified.
 If the client did not have their taxes done at a site with a CAA (Certified Accepting Agent) then here are their options:

 1. Mail the tax return along with "original" or "copies certified by the originating agency" to the IRS for review.
 They will be mailed back. **This method worries me--what if they get lost in the mail--and for some their passport is their only form of ID and they cant be without it.
 Mail it to: Internal Revenue Service ITIN Operation P.O.
 Box 149342 Austin, TX 78714-9342

-3. Go to a local CAA (Certified Accepting Agent) who will probably charge a fee.
+2. Find a local CAA (Certified Accepting Agent) who will probably charge a fee.

 **VITA/TCE Partners are encourage to become CAA as there is a need for this--the application process is streamlined for us.